 Hang on a clothes line, pegging shells horizontal so elastics don’t overstretch or place over the runs of your clothes airer.
-Dry in the shade for shells, allowing time in the sun for inserts (helps with stain removal on inserts)
+Dry nappies in the shade for shells, allowing time in the sun for inserts (helps with stain removal on inserts) for best results.

 Junior Tribe Co supports the recommendations of The Australian Nappy Association (ANA), as found in this document: ANA Simple Washing Instructions